Minnesota Marijuana Possession Laws

 Where to Buy Legal Weed in Minnesota

-Only adult patients and caregivers in Minnesota's medical marijuana program who are 18 years or older can legally buy marijuana.
-Parents and designated caregivers of patients under 18 must help such patients purchase and administer the cannabis.
+Patients and caregivers registered in Minnesota's medical marijuana program must be 18 years or older to legally buy marijuana.
+Parents and designated caregivers of patients under the age of 18 must help such patients purchase and administer cannabis.

 However, Section 152.29, Subdivision 3(e) of the Minnesota Statutes forbids licensed distributors from selling dry raw cannabis to adults under 21.
 Adults between the ages of 18 and 20 can only buy cannabis in the form of tablets, liquids, or vaporized cannabis.